ygzyr/ygzyr/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to New Friends For Much Codes
 - 🥅 2020 Goals: I want to pass class with 100
-- ⚡ Fun fact: I'am İdiot
+- ⚡ Fun fact: I'am Nothing For Us

 ### Spotify Playing 🎧